mcb2003/gc/README.md

 beginning of sentences.
 I took the algorithm I came up with a bit further, transformed the pseudocode into C, and this was the result.

+The code is pretty well commented (some might even say over-commented), in part because I'm just getting to grips with C myself for anything approaching a "project", and in part because I'd like to show this to people who may not have learned C, ormore likely don't know about things like ANSI terminal escape codes, the standard streams, etc.

 ## Features

 * Automatically capitalises the first letter of sentences (only if they start with a letter)